33 Profitable Businesses To Start With 50k in Kenya

 Here you can offer services like TSC, Helb, printing, typesetting, design, and other online services.
 In addition, you can also upgrade your skills to provide more services.

-You only need one desktop computer or a laptop and a steady Internet connection.
+You only need to start with one desktop computer or a laptop and a steady Internet connection.
 A desktop or a laptop can cost at least 25k.
 You can use the balance to pay rent, get a business permit, and buy stationery.

 9. Packaging bags business